vrushabhjv/aws-bootcamp-cruddur-2023/journal/week1.md

                 items:
                   $ref: '#/components/schemas/Activity'
 ```
+The `openapi-3.0.yml`file can be seen in this [LINK](https://github.com/vrushabhjv/aws-bootcamp-cruddur-2023/blob/main/backend-flask/openapi-3.0.yml)

 Now we need to add a route for the endpoint we created.
 Add these contents to the `backend-flask/app.py` file
 ```python